-1. Using a pointed object, press the recessed button on the top left of the display:
+1. Using a pointed object, press the recessed button at the bottom of the display:

 The Bay Server restarts in a few seconds; during this time you will see the boot-up screen on the display.
 Once complete, communication with the control system is re-established, and the Channel (or Central GUI) display is reinstated.